This post may contain affiliate links. Please read my affiliate policy for more information.

 You can sign up to get email or text alerts from your bank for any number of transactions.
 The most common alerts would be for large withdrawal amounts or if your account drops below a certain limit.
 Setting alerts keeps you in the loop on everything happening at your bank.

-The same applies to credit cards.
+Additionally, the same thing applies to credit cards.
 My credit card companies alert me when my card is used online (not in person) or if a purchase exceeds $100 (or any number you set).
 If I can’t identify a purchase, I immediately call the credit card company before any serious damage occurs.

 Review Bank Statements